larpchronicles/rules/rules-topics/16_life-and-death.md

 ---
 A character who has passed their 5 minute **Death** count dissipates, and their spirit will depart to seek **Resurrection**.
 If the spirit, as an Out-of-Game decision, believes that an ally may come and attempt to **Resurrect** them using the Rank IX Spirit Spell Resurrection, then they may linger for a time.
 If they do not, then the spirit will depart it's current location to seek the nearest safe **Shrine of Resurrection.** The knowledge of whether or not a specific Shrine is "Safe" is entirely OOG knowledge, but a Spirit will never **Resurrect** at an unsafe Shrine.
 When a Spirit **Resurrects**, they will accrue **Strain**, explained below.

+When a player resurrects all Non-Ritual effects are removed unless otherwise told by Plot.

-Any player may choose to have their character dissipate at any time, for any reason, and then immediately seek resurrection.
+Any player may choose to have their character dissipate at any time, for any reason, and then immediately seek resurrection unless they are hit with a decimate effect.
+This can be used to refuse effects including those delivered by a killing blow (except decimate).
+This is an OOG decision and the player does not need to explain their decisions.

 ## Strain